 You might be surprised to learn that this cosmopolitan city is surrounded by beauty, from walking along the beach at Tynemouth to the haven of Jesmond Dene Park, there are tons of places to walk the dog.

 This top holiday destination in the South West needs no introduction whether you prefer a walk on the beach, a woodland stroll or a windswept hike across the moorland.
-Cornwall is the ideal place
+Cornwall is the ideal place for scenic dog walks.

-From the mountains of Snowdonia to the Pembrokeshire coast and The Brecon Beacons National Park. walks for dogs in Wales are unsurpassed as you will discover when you take a moment to appreciate the spectacular views
+From the mountains of Snowdonia to the Pembrokeshire coast and The Brecon Beacons National Park. walks for dogs are unsurpassed as you will discover when you take a moment to appreciate the spectacular views

 You may not spot Nessie, but you will find dozens of places to walk your dog in Inverness, both on and off the lead.
 Whichever route you choose there will be a pooch-friendly pub where you can stop and rest too.